 So I created Warmly, a new pre-made soup delivery service under Freshly just for new moms.
-The mobile app allows new moms to order the soups tailored to their needs and to receive virtual social support they deserve via gift registry and live chat features.
+The mobile app allows new moms to order the soups tailored to their needs and receive the virtual social support they deserve via gift registry and live chat features.

 12 weeks (Fall 2020)